hiltmon/hiltmon.com/source/_posts/2013-04-10-google-analytics-for-status-board.markdown

 * The **email** and **password** you use to access Google Analytics.
 * The **title**, **file_name** and **dropbox_path** to save the data on your computer and dropbox.

+***Note:** This script uses the **first** account.
+If you want to use a different account, comment out line 43 and uncomment line 44, replacing the `1` with the index of the account you want to use.
+Download, modify and run the script from [https://gist.github.com/hiltmon/5373934](https://gist.github.com/hiltmon/5373934) to see what indexes are available.*

-Run the script to see if both the CSV and JSON get created in the required dropbox folder.
+Run the modified script to see if both the CSV and JSON get created in the required dropbox folder.

 ### Step 3: Schedule it to Run